Become a member of Bedrock Radio.

 Complete the form below, we’ll be in touch.

-- Bedrock Radio is a Registered Charitable Incorporated Organisation (CIO) No. 1180476 by the Charity Commission for England & Wales.
+- Bedrock Radio is a Registered Charitable Incorporated Organisation (CIO) No. 1180476.
+Registered with the Charity Commission for England & Wales.

 - All Volunteers MUST undergo a Disclosure & Barring Service (DBS) Check, plus an Occupational Health Clearance this is a requirement of BHRUT & NELFT NHS Trusts.

-- Full membership of the CIO is subject to a membership fee.
+- There are different levels of membership of the Charity, Full membership of the CIO is subject to an annual membership fee.

-- None of our Volunteers are paid, including Trustees.
+- None of our Volunteers are paid, This includes the Trustees.

 - Successful Applicants will be invited in for interviews and training sessions.
 Failure to attended these without notice may result in termination of membership to the CIO.